Strategies for Recruiting Students to the Humanities: A Webinar Series

 Cultivating a Marketing Mindset

 Thursday, July 15th, 1-2 pm ET.
-Please click here to register for this event.
+Please click here to view the recording.

 Delve into strategies for engaging community members, prospective students, and current students to promote humanities majors, courses, and public programming.
 Leaders of successful outreach efforts from a department, an interdisciplinary center, and a dean’s office will share what they’ve learned about reaching key audiences.